 Our current pipeline programs focus on two conditions - Idiopathic Pulmonary Fibrosis (IPF) and Loculated Pleural Effusion (LPE).
 For each of the current programs, Lung Therapeutics seeks orphan drug status to expedite product development and provide treatments sooner for these currently underserved conditions.

 Lung Therapeutics is currently developing a drug technology, LTI-03, for the treatment of IPF.
 LTI-03 has shown promise to resolve the disease, even returning healthy lung function.
 This new molecular entity (NME), targets a different cellular signaling pathway than other pharmaceutical approaches.
 Preclinical evidence suggests that LTI-03 sustains survival of damaged lung cells throughout this novel mechanism of action, in addition to slowing and resolving the downstream progress of fibrosis.
 It represents the potential for a radical change in lung fibrosis treatment.

 LTI-01 (single chain urokinase plasminogen activator, or scuPA), is being studied for safe clearance of fibrinous scar tissue in patients with loculated pleural effusion.
 Current treatments include fluid drainage, off-label drug therapy, or major invasive surgery.
 By providing a new option to clear fibrinous buildup pharmaceutically, the clinical pathway for these patients is significantly improved, enabling simple drainage of pleural fluid without surgery.
+LTI-01 is the first pharmaceutical agent to enter into clinical trials for treating non-draining CPE/empyema.
+A Phase 1b clinical trial is being conducted at three sites each in Australia and New Zealand.
 LTI-01 has been designated an orphan drug by both the Food and Drug Administration (FDA) and the European Commission (EC).